 Red Hat Product Security reviews security vulnerabilities discovered or reported to us that affect projects and packages used by Red Hat products or services.
 Occasionally security flaws are recognized to be of great concern, or will generate significant media attention.
 These issues might be branded (with a name, logo, website), may be actively used in exploits "in the wild", or be a severe problem in core packages or operations of our products.

-The CSAw process also helps ensure that Red Hat associates are aware of, and can assist in spreading awareness around, the facts of the issue.
-The goal of the process is not only the speedy delivery of patches, but also to provide clear, accurate information about the real level of risk a particular issue brings, so that when the public is made aware of the problem, the impact can calmly be assessed and thoughtful plans can be executed to mitigate and remediate the issue.
+The Incident Response plan also helps ensure that Red Hat associates are aware of, and can assist in spreading awareness around, the facts of the vulnerability.
+The goal of the plan is not only the speedy delivery of patches, but also to provide clear, accurate information about the real level of risk a particular issue brings, so that when the public is made aware of the problem, the impact can calmly be assessed and thoughtful plans can be executed to mitigate and remediate the issue.

-The CSAw process delivers clear documentation around the status of the issue and treatments and diagnostic information through the Vulnerability Response Center on the Red Hat Customer Portal.
+This plan delivers a clear process flow and assigned responsibilities around the remediation and status of the issue.
+These treatments and diagnostic information are tracked through the Vulnerability Response Center on the Red Hat Customer Portal.
 Here, full details around the vulnerability can be clearly seen, details about severity scoring, and CVE information can be accessed from this one central location.
 Quick links to security advisories are also provided.